redis/redis-doc/topics/data-types-intro.md

     > zrange hackers 0 -1
     1) "Alan Kay"
     2) "Alan Turing"
+    3) "Anita Borg"
-    3) "Claude Shannon"
+    4) "Claude Shannon"
+    5) "Hedy Lamarr"
-    4) "Linus Torvalds"
+    6) "Linus Torvalds"
-    5) "Richard Stallman"
+    7) "Richard Stallman"
+    8) "Sophie Wilson"
-    6) "Yukihiro Matsumoto"
+    9) "Yukihiro Matsumoto"

 Using `ZRANGEBYLEX` we can ask for lexicographical ranges:

     > zrangebylex hackers [B [P
     1) "Claude Shannon"
+    2) "Hedy Lamarr"
-    2) "Linus Torvalds"
+    3) "Linus Torvalds"

 Ranges can be inclusive or exclusive (depending on the first character), also string infinite and minus infinite are specified respectively with